-Besides stance and start, this is the second phase to getting open and creating more opportunities for your Quarterback.
+Besides stance and start, this is the second phase to getting open and creating more opportunities for your quarterback.

 Stemming is often used to neutralize the leverage on a defensive back.

 Defensive players will often start the play with inside leverage.
 This gives the defensive back an advantage to play between the quarterback and wide receiver.
-If the ball is thrown to the WR, it puts the cornerback in better position to break on the ball.
+If the ball is thrown to the WR, it puts the cornerback in a better position to break on the ball.

 As shown in the video above, the wide receiver needs to keep the defensive back’s hips facing him as long as possible.
 We do this for a few reasons:

 - Get to top speed in our route

 - To keep him guessing which way we’re running